 Tip: To open debug mode, you can also add

-Tip: This option is useful for checking form submissions and button and menu-item clicks.
+Tip: This option is useful for checking form submissions and clicks on buttons and menu items.

-Tip: When you click Publish, Tag Manager will publish all changes in tags, triggers, and variables.
-So make sure, that everything is set up well before you make changes live.
+Tip: Once you click Publish, Tag Manager will publish all changes to tags, triggers and variables.
+So before you make changes live, make sure everything is set up correctly.